 - 24-Month Term: 25% rebate if you pay in full within 360 days; 10% if you pay in full within 540 days

 You have four repayment options for Merchant Financing:

 - Amex Receivables: You can have Amex hold back a percentage of your daily American Express receivables (similar to a merchant cash advance).

-- Split-funding: In this case, you’ll be sharing a percentage of your total daily receivables.
-This is done through a partnership with your payment processor.
+- Split-Funding: In this case, you’ll be sharing a percentage of your total daily receivables through a partnership with your payment processor.

 - Transfer Account: Amex will open a temporary transfer account with Wells Fargo.
 Your total receivables will be sent to that account.
 Wells Fargo will then send a percentage of your receivables to Amex.